toptal/picasso/docs/decisions/18-spacings.md

 ## Proposal

 Picasso has to export spacing, compatible with [BASE design](https://toptal-core.atlassian.net/wiki/spaces/Base/pages/3217031216/Spacing).
 The legacy way of specifying spacing (numbers and string constants) has to be gradually deprecated to encourage usage of BASE spacings.
-The [How to use spacings](https://picasso.toptal.net/?path=/story/tutorials-how-to-use-spacings--how-to-use-spacings) tutorial is updated to contain guidelines on using a new spacing system for a particular example.
+The [How to use spacings](https://picasso.toptal.net/?path=/story/tutorials-how-to-use-spacings--how-to-use-spacings) tutorial has to be updated to contain up-to-date guidelines on using a new spacing system.

 ### Technical implementation